lnferris/ocean_data_tools/README.md

 Scripts for searching, subsetting, and analyzing ocean data (originally written for my personal use).
 Might reformat into proper modules at some point.
 Please consider acknowledgment or collaboration (lnferris@alum.mit.edu) if you find these to be useful to your project :-)

 ### ArgoTools.py (Python)
-1. Download Argo data (www.argo.ucsd.edu) using either the Coriolis selection tool (http://www.argodatamgt.org/Access-to-data/Argo-data-selection) or the US GDAC (http://www.usgodae.org/cgi-bin/argo_select.pl).
+Get Argo data (www.argo.ucsd.edu) using either the Coriolis selection tool (http://www.argodatamgt.org/Access-to-data/Argo-data-selection), the US GDAC (http://www.usgodae.org/cgi-bin/argo_select.pl), or File Transfer Protocal (see Argo_download below).
-2. Run this Python script to search the data for profiles in a specific region and date range, make plots.

 ### ArgoTools.m (Matlab script)
 More functionality than Python version.